gremau/EarthSciNotebook/docs/computing/debian_config.markdown

 `openssh-client` should be installed for ssh access to remote hosts.
 For added security, it is best to use public/private keys during ssh sessions.
 To do this:

-1. Generate a public/private ssh key pair with `ssh-keygen -t rsa -C "email address"`
+1. Generate a public/private ssh key pair with `ssh-keygen -t rsa -b 4096 -C "email address"`

     This will put a public/private key pair in the `~/.ssh` directory.
 You will be asked for a passphrase, which will be needed when sending the public key to a host computer.

-2. Copy the public key to a host using `ssh-copy-id user@hostid`, or by manually appending the public key to the hosts `.ssh/authorized_keys` file
+2. Copy the public key to a remote host using `ssh-copy-id user@hostid`, or by manually appending the public key to the hosts `.ssh/authorized_keys` file, like:

+    cat ~/.ssh/id_rsa.pub | ssh user@server 'cat >> .ssh/authorized_keys'

 3. `ssh-agent` can save the passphrase for your public key, just use `ssh-add ~/.ssh/id_rsa`.
 Ive never gotten this to work in XFCE.
 Needs to be done at the creation of the desktop or bash session, but I'm not sure how this works.
 Try using `keychain`, `seahorse`, etc for this.
 Or read this -> <https://wiki.archlinux.org/index.php/SSH_Keys> or the GitHub tutorial.

 4. Make a list of hostnames and ips in `/etc/hosts` for easier access to frequenly accessed hosts.

-## THUNDERBIRD/ICEDOVE
+## THUNDERBIRD

-1. Install icedove.
+1. Install thunderbird
 2. run `icedove -profilemanager`, create a profile and point it to the profile in `~/data/thunderbird-profiles/pu3xvoh`
+    - alternatively, just move the profile folder into `~/.thunderbird` and edit the `profiles.ini` file to point to that folder (pu3xvoh.default)

 ## Python for data analysis